Chesapeake and Ohio 614

-Chesapeake & Ohio 614 is a class "J-3-A" 4-8-4 "Greenbrier" (Northern) type steam locomotive built in June 1948 by the Lima Locomotive Works in Lima, Ohio for the Chesapeake and Ohio Railway (C&O) as a member of the J-3-A class.
+Chesapeake and Ohio 614 is a "Greenbrier" (Northern) type steam locomotive built in June 1948 by the Lima Locomotive Works in Lima, Ohio for the Chesapeake and Ohio Railway (C&O) as a member of the J-3-A class.
 As one of the last commercially built steam locomotives in the United States, the locomotive was built with the primary purpose of hauling long, heavy, high speed express passenger trains for the Chesapeake & Ohio Railway such as the George Washington and the Fast Flying Virginian.

-Retired from active service in the late 1950s, the 614 was preserved and placed on display at the B&O Railroad Museum in Baltimore, Maryland.
-Between 1979 and 1980, restoration work on the locomotive to operating condition took place and it was used for extensive mainline excursion service from the early 1980s until the late 1990s.
-Today, the locomotive is on display at the C&O Railway Heritage Center in Clifton Forge, Virginia.
+Retired from active service in the mid 1950s, No. 614 was preserved and placed on display at the B&O Railroad Museum in Baltimore, Maryland.
+In 1979, railroad preservationist Ross Rowland purchased the locomotive and restores it to operating condition for extensive mainline excursion service from the early 1980s until the late 1990s.
+After almost 20 years of excursion service, the locomotive sat in storage for the next two decades whilst Rowland attempted to return the locomotive to service but was unsuccessful.
+From 2011 to 2025, No. 614 was on display at the C&O Railway Heritage Center in Clifton Forge, Virginia.
+In November of 2024, the locomotive was sold to RJD America, who are currently restoring it to operating condition.

-History and revenue career
+History

+Revenue service

-Most railroads called their 4-8-4s "Northerns", which is short for the railroad first using the 4-8-4 type, Northern Pacific Railroad.
+Most railroads called their 4-8-4 Northerns, which is short for the railroad first using the 4-8-4 types, the Northern Pacific Railroad.
 The workers of the C&O could not see naming these locomotives "Northerns" as the railroad was based in the southeast.
-The famous Greenbrier Hotel in White Sulphur Springs, West Virginia, a major resort on the C&O mainline, was the inspiration for the name "Greenbrier" applied to these 4-8-4s.
+The famous Greenbrier Hotel in White Sulphur Springs, West Virginia, a major resort on the C&O mainline, was the inspiration for the name Greenbrier applied to these 4-8-4s.

 The C&O had a total of 12 4-8-4s, with the first five numbered 600-604 built in 1935, with the designation J-3.
 In 1942, two more were ordered from Lima numbered 605–606.
 In 1948, the design changed slightly and the 610-614 were produced, with the J-3-A designation.
 No. 614 was originally retired in 1952, but three years later, it, as well as No. 610 were brought back into revenue service to pull heavy freight trains in favor of the upcoming freight traffic on most American railroads.
 While being brought back into service, however, No. 614 was renumbered to 611, since there was a power shortage on the C&O as to alleviate any confusion with some leased 4-8-4s from the Richmond, Fredericksburg and Potomac Railroad, one of which was also numbered 614.
 The original C&O 611 remained out of service.

 After just one year of revenue freight service, No. 614 was retired again and it was placed in storage with a group of other C&O steam locomotives in the form of a ‘scrap line’ in front of the C&O diesel shops in Russell, Kentucky where it remained for almost two decades.